Ok, so where do I start? How do I start? The Canon R6.

 These are all shot with the EF 40mm f2.8.
 Colored with my Core Presets.

-Part of the reasons a lot of these images look so misty is because of the fires we were having all summer.
+Part of the reason a lot of these images look so misty is because of the fires we were having all summer.
 Then I’ll clip the highlights with the curve tool to flatten out the detail in the skies.